syncfusion-content/wpf-docs/wpf/DataGrid/Overview.md

 ---
 layout: post
-title: Overview of SfDataGrid for Syncfusion Essential WPF.
+title: WPF DataGrid features overview | Syncfusion
-description: Overview and feature comparison between different Grid with SfDataGrid.
+description: Describes about WPF DataGrid features and difference between SfDataGrid, GridControl and GridDataControl.
 platform: wpf
 control: SfDataGrid
 documentation: ug
 ---

-# SfDataGrid
+# DataGrid - Features Overview

-The SfDataGrid control for WPF is used to display collection of data in rows and columns.
-The SfDataGrid control includes editing and data shaping features (Sorting, grouping, filtering and etc) that allows the end users to easily manage the data.
+The SfDataGrid (DataGrid) control for WPF is used to display collection of data in rows and columns.
+The SfDataGrid control includes editing, exporting and data shaping features (sorting, grouping, filtering and etc) that allows the end users to easily manage the data.

 Following are the key features of SfDataGrid control